Eight Forest Lane

 Instructions

-• Pre-heat oven to 160°C or 140°C fan forced and line a baking tray with parchment paper.
+• Pre-heat oven to 160°C (320°F) and line a baking tray with parchment paper.

-• In a small bowl, melt dairy-free butter and golden syrup together in the microwave or in a small pot on the stove.
+• In a small bowl, melt dairy free butter and golden syrup together in the microwave or in a small pot on the stove.
 Once it is melted, set aside and allow it to cool to room temperature before proceeding.

 • In a large bowl, combine oats, flour, brown sugar, and coconut together and mix with a spatula ensuring there are no lumps.
 Make a well in the center.

-• Add bicarbonate of soda and water together in a small bowl and stir, then add straight away into the melted dairy-free butter and syrup mixture.
+• Add bicarbonate of soda and water together in a small bowl and stir, then add straight away into the melted dairy free butter and syrup mixture.
 Add this then to the dry ingredients and mix until everything comes together.

 • Roll about a tablespoons worth of mixture into balls and place on a baking sheet a few centimeters apart to allow for spreading.
 Bake for 15-20 minutes or until tops are golden.
 The biscuits will still be soft when you pull them out but will harden as they cool.
 If you want crispier cookies, bake for another 5-10 minutes as desired.